arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 ### I/O Expander Pins

 The Nesso N1 uses two PI4IOE5V6408 I/O expanders (addresses `0x43` and `0x44`) to manage additional pins over the I2C bus.
-These pins are accessed in code using special `ExpanderPin` objects.
+These pins are accessed in code using special `ExpanderPin` objects, which are pre-defined as part of the Nesso N1 board package.
+You do not need to include any extra libraries to use them.

 | Pin Object            | Expander Port | Function                         |
 | :-------------------- | :------------ | :------------------------------- |